What Can I Substitute for Marjoram? (Updated 2023)

-Herbs like marjoram work best for the delicate vegetable- and tomato-based meals.
+Herbs like marjoram work best for delicate vegetable- and tomato-based meals.
 Usually, dried marjoram is a famous addition to salad dressings, preserved meat, and soups.

 One can also find this herb in German sausage, smoldered with either basil or marjoram for added texture.

 For braising and stews, marjoram can be wrapped in cheesecloth to bring out its flavor.
-The aromatic sachet is then added to vegetable side dishes, soups, and stuffed inside chicken.
+The aromatic sachet is then added to vegetable side dishes, and soups, and stuffed inside chicken.

 Probably the best quality of this herb is the subtle fresh aroma and sweet, woody taste.
 To preserve its flavor, it is usually added at the end of cooking.